 Marek Mazowik: accoustic and electric guitars.

 Rogula Orkiestra Z (1977-83)

 It was followed by an instrumental concept album in 1981, with some influences from jass.
 1956 o.
-(The Year 1956) was loosely based in Dmitri Shostakovich’s Symphony No. 11 (The Year 1905), which was prohibitted in Snorist Russia because it reflected the crackdown of the Hungarian Rebellion of 1956.
-It received mixed critics and fans missed Jakówu’s voice.
-But later that year Rogula Orkiestra Z released their fourth (and last) concept album, Jezus Mroty en Krucz, which was also released internationally as Dead Jesus in the Cross.
+(The Year 1956) was loosely based in Dmitri Shostakovich’s Symphony No. 11 (The Year 1905), which was prohibited in Snorist Russia because it reflected the crackdown of the Hungarian Rebellion of 1956.
+It received mixed reviews, and fans missed Jakówu’s voice.
+But later that year, Rogula Orkiestra Z released their fourth (and last) concept album, Jezus Mroty en Krucz, which was also released internationally as Dead Jesus in the Cross.
 Themed about the cruxifixion of Jesus it was the last album to receive unanimous critical positive reviews.

 Piotr Ludwik Kanicz: drums, percussion and timpani.
 Sometimes also recorder.

 Żowan Nowicz: clarinet, recorder, flute, violin, assorted percussion, gong and mandolin.